robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 --

-.red[Unless] the cats have an alternate food supply (mice in the room)
+.red[R1.1.1.2] Unless the cats have an alternate food supply (mice in the room)
 * .green[C1.1.1.1.2] There are no mice in the room

 ---